This article is part of Chrome Story’s Chromebook User Guide

 Chromebooks are easy to set up and use.
 However, getting started with your Chromebook can be a better experience if you knew a bunch of things, especially those that make Chrome OS and Chromebooks different from other laptops and operating systems.
 This guide will do just that!

 Getting Started With Your Chromebook

 Chrome OS and Chromebooks are new concepts.
-A bunch of things about the operating system and the device are going to be new for most of us.
+A bunch of things about the operating system and the device is going to be new to most of us.
 There are a few things that people get stuck with during their first hour with a new Chromebook.
 (This is because Chrome OS makes things simpler, and not because it confuses people with complex things.)

-I wrote this guide answering those questions and also adding few tips and tricks that will make your Chromebook experience more rewarding.
+I wrote this guide to answer those questions and also to share few tips and tricks that will make your Chromebook experience more rewarding.
 This little guide will help you make the most out of your new Chromebook, from the moment you open the lid.

 Ready When You Are!

 Ready When You Are!
 That was Google’s tagline when they launched Chromebooks the first time.
 You need to be ready for Chrome OS and cloud computing.
 Until you do that, Chromebook is “just a browser”